 - Amendments to compromise orders must include a copy of the original compromise order and an attorney’s affirmation detailing the proposed amendment and the reason for it, in addition to any other necessary papers.

 - All submissions must be separated by exhibit tabs.

 - The Court’s signature line must not appear on a page with no writing.

 STIPULATIONS OF DISCONTINUANCE

-Stipulations of Discontinuance involving an infant or a death case shall be submitted as noted above and shall include a brief attorney affirmation in support of the request for the stipulation to be so ordered.
+- Stipulations of Discontinuance involving an infant or a wrongful death case shall be submitted as noted above; and shall include a brief attorney’s affirmation in support of the request for the stipulation to be so ordered.

 The Kings County Supreme Court Uniform Civil Term Rules can be located at: http://www.nycourts.gov/kingscivil/KingsCivilSupremeRules.shtml.

-All inquiries as to case or calendar status should, in the first instance, be made to the MOTION SUPPORT OFFICE, Room 227, Telephone (347) 296-1694 or the Part Clerk, Mr. Jay Goldstein at 347-296-1612 (email@example.com).
-Chambers staff is not permitted to provide guidance or advice to attorneys or litigants.
+All inquiries as to case or calendar status should, in the first instance, be made to the MOTION SUPPORT OFFICE, Room 227, Telephone (347) 296-1694.
+Chambers staff is not permitted to provide legal advice or guidance to attorneys or litigants.

-No email correspondence between attorneys shall be sent to chambers, other than stipulations signed by all parties.
-If the parties agree to a conference with the Court in lieu of further motion practice, the parties may contact both law clerks by conference call to schedule a meeting.
+No correspondence between attorneys shall be sent to chambers, other than stipulations signed by all parties.
+If the parties agree to a conference with the Court in lieu of further motion practice, the parties may e-mail the Judge’s Law Clerks to request a virtual conference.

 NO EX-PARTE COMMUNICATIONS WILL BE ENTERTAINED.